robertogerson/luatpl/README.md

 luatpl (Lua Inline Template Specification)
 =========================================

 This project enables Lua to be used as an imperative template specification language.
 This is similar to how PHP, ASP, JSP, etc. are integrated to HTML.

 Every code inside a `[!` and `!]` is handled as a Lua code.
-If we want just print a value of a string we can use the notation `[!=variable!]`.
+If we just want to print a value of a string we can use the notation `[!=variable!]`.

 In particular, the use of Lua as base for template specification and processing allowed us to use our solution to develop iDTV application based on
 <a href="http://www.ginga.org.br">Ginga middleware</a>, even that live
 generated ones.

-luatpl embeds Lua code inside any document.
-As an example, we have used it to embed Lua code inside <a href="http://www.ncl.org.br">NCL</a> documents.
-Moreover, we have developed a script that receives a template file and a filling file (a Lua script) and results in a final and complete document.

 ### Usage
 In order to use the luatpl you just need to run lua as follows: